jbaruch/robocoders-ai-native-devcon/README.md

-# Robocoders Devoxx Belgium - AI Coding Methodologies
+# Robocoders AI-Native DevCon - Spec-Driven AI Coding Methodologies

-A demonstration repository showcasing different AI-assisted development methodologies for building software with AI coding agents.
-This project was created for a live 3-hour conference demo at Devoxx Belgium, demonstrating how different agentic AI IDEs and tools (Windsurf, Junie, Kiro, Claude Code, OpenAI Codex) can work with structured methodologies.
+A demonstration repository showcasing a comparison betweenn two Spec-Drive AI-assisted development methodologies for building software with AI coding agents.
+This project was created for a live conference demo at AI-Native DevCon conference 2025 in NYC, demonstrating how Kiro and GitHub's Spec-Kit can work with structured methodologies.

 > **🎯 This is a Template Repository**
 > Use this as a starter for your own AI-assisted coding projects!
 Click the **"Use this template"** button at the top of the GitHub page to create your own repository.
 Then, select a methodology (PDD or IIC) and let your AI coding tool build your project using the provided prompts and guidelines.